marksigilai/os-scheduler/README.md

 This game implementation uses several tasks:

-A main task that starts up the game
+-A main task that starts up the game
-A task to update the worm state in the game board
+-A task to update the worm state in the game board
-A task that redraws the board periodically
+-A task that redraws the board periodically
-A task that reads input from the user and processes controls A task that generates "apples" at random locations on the board A task that updates existing "apples" by spinning them and removing them after some time Each task runs in a loop that contains a blocking operation.
+-A task that reads input from the user and processes controls -A task that generates "apples" at random locations on the board -A task that updates existing "apples" by spinning them and removing them after some time -Each task runs in a loop that contains a blocking operation.

 The scheduling system runs these tasks in round-robin fashion, switching between them as the currently-executing task blocks.